KDE/digikam-doc/image_editor/enhancement_tools.rst

 The **Settings** button on the bottom left will show the G'MIC-Qt configuration dialog with tree tabs:

-    - First one is used to customize the G'MIC-Qt **Interface**, as the layout of the tool panes, the language to enable, the preview bahaviors, and the native dialog to use.
+    - First one is used to customize the G'MIC-Qt **Interface**, as the layout of the tool panes, the language to enable, the preview behavior, and the native dialog to use.

     .. figure:: images/editor_gmicqt_settings_interface.webp
         :alt: